-Councilman Denis Shortal, who has been vocally against the city taking on bond debt, said it would be “deceptive” for the referendum not to include language explaining that the city’s millage rate would be increased to pay back the bonds.
+Councilman Denis Shortal, who has been vocal against the city taking on bond debt, said it would be “deceptive” for the referendum not to include language explaining that the city’s millage rate would be increased to pay back the bonds.

 “To not state how this is going to be paid is not in full disclosure to the citizens,” Shortal said.
 “With probably 90 percent assurance, this is going to be paid off with a millage increase.”

-Councilman Doug Thompson said though it is likely the city will raise the millage, in the future, other sources of revenue such as sales tax or increasing property values may make it possible to pay back the bond debt without a higher millage.
+Councilman Doug Thompson said though it is likely the city will raise the millage, in the future, other sources of revenue such as a sales tax or increasing property values may make it possible to pay back the bond debt without a higher millage.

 “Obviously, it’s general obligation bonds, they have to be paid, but we don’t want to boot strap ourselves,” Thompson said of the referendum language.
 “The city has a very diverse tax base.”